 - Toss the warm barley, sprouts, cranberries, cheese and pecans in a bowl and drizzle with balsamic vinegar and maple syrup.
 Season with salt, divide into smaller bowls, and enjoy!

-- I highly recommend using a 12-inch cast iron skillet rather than a large oven-safe, non-stick skillet because typical non-stick skillets release toxins at high temperatures.
+Recommended equipment: I highly recommend using a 12-inch cast iron skillet rather than a large oven-safe, non-stick skillet because typical non-stick skillets release toxins at high temperatures.

-- Brussels sprouts are best cooked flat side down because the heat gets trapped inside the sprout and, in effect, steams it.
+Preparation tips: Brussels sprouts are best cooked flat side down because the heat gets trapped inside the sprout and, in effect, steams it.
 It's the best way to get crispy flat sides and cooked insides.

-- If you're adding pecans, I recommend toasting the pecans over medium heat in a separate pan.
+A note on the pecans: If you're adding pecans, I recommend toasting the pecans over medium heat in a separate pan.
 They will burn over high heat.